Concert: Garden Quartet, with Michael Brown, Alexander Fiterstein, Nicholas Canellakis and Elena Urioste

 Garden Quartet is composed of three movements, each of the three inspired by Wave Hill and by two other gardens—the Desert Botanical Garden in Phoenix, AZ, and Longwood Gardens, just west of Philadelphia, PA—both invited to participate by Wave Hill.
 It will be performed at Desert Botanical on April 8, and at Longwood on May 1.

-In this new work, Mr. Brown employs the same instrumentation as Olivier Messaien’s landmark Quartet for the End of Time, using accessible musical language so as to engage a broad audience.
-The clarinet movement of Messaien’s work, “Abyss of the Birds,” will be performed as part of the program.
+In this new work, Mr. Brown employs the same instrumentation as Olivier Messiaen’s landmark Quartet for the End of Time, using accessible musical language so as to engage a broad audience.
+The clarinet movement of Messiaen’s work, “Abyss of the Birds,” will be performed as part of the program.

 Described as “outstanding” by Albany’s Times Union, today's musicians are acclaimed for the exuberant communicativeness with which they play.
 Recent highlights include the Beethoven Triple Concerto with the Albany Symphony Orchestra, Los Alamos Concerts, Merkin Concert Hall, the Vancouver Recital Society, the Ravinia Festival and Chicago’s radio station WFMT.

 Tickets for this concert are $28/$24 Wave Hill Member/$12 Children ages 8–18.
 Order tickets online or onsite at the Perkins Visitor Center.
 For additional information, please call 718.549.3200 x251.

 Learn more here about the commission and the two other world-class gardens Wave Hill has invited to participate in performances of the new work.